DuncanWilliamGibbons/tensile-analyzer/README.md

 - XLSM (.xlsm)
 - TXT (.txt)

 The data file must be formatted to contain data for columns in the format and associated metric units defined below.
 The columns for recording the final post-fracture cross-sectional geometry of the tested specimen are optional.
-Currently, the program only supports specimens with a circular cross-section.
 If these columns are blank, the program won't calculate elongation after fracture or reduction of area accordingly.

+> [!IMPORTANT]
+>  The program currently only supports specimens with a circular cross-section.

 ### Circular cross-section specimens
 | Time (s) | Extension (mm)	| Load (kN)	| Strain (mm/mm)	| Original Length (mm)	| Original Diameter (mm)	| Final Length (mm)	| Final Diameter (mm) |